Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

 - Space exploration moves science forward, but how do you explain to people why such money should be allocated to space programs like New Horizons?

-New Horizons, New Horizons - NASA automatic interplanetary station,launched as part of the New Frontiers program and intended to study Pluto and its natural satellite Charon.
-The launch was carried out on January 19, 2006.
-The device completed the passage of Jupiter in 2007, and he began a scientific program for studying Pluto in 2015.
-At the beginning of 2019, a study of Kuiper belt objects is planned.
-The full research program of New Horizons is designed for 15–17 years.
+New Horizons, New Horizons- NASA automatic interplanetary station,launched as part of the New Frontiers program and designed to study Pluto and its natural satellite Charon.
+The launch took place on January 19, 2006.
+The device completed a flyby of Jupiter in 2007, and began a scientific program to study Pluto in 2015.
+A study of Kuiper Belt objects is planned for early 2019.
+The full New Horizons research program is designed to last 15–17 years.

 When I was a little boy, all my friendswanted to grow up and become astronauts.
 And none of them became.
 But many of them went to the technical field.
 Because they were passionate about space, they ended up in electrical engineering, computer science, and geology.
 And so it is - you can ask the people behind the revolution of the Internet.
 Time after time they say they are interested in technology because of space.
 I think this is the main benefit of space programs.
 They capture the imagination, bringing children to science.